35+ React 19 Interview Questions 2025: useActionState, useOptimistic & Form Actions

 }

-A pattern that's served me well: combine useOptimistic with a "sending" flag to give users subtle feedback that their action is in progress while still showing the expected outcome:
+A pattern that works well is combining useOptimistic with a "sending" flag to give users subtle feedback that their action is in progress while still showing the expected outcome:

 const [optimisticMessages, addOptimisticMessage] = useOptimistic(